akornatskyy/wheezy.html/doc/userguide.rst

 * :py:meth:`~wheezy.html.widgets.hidden` - html element input of type hidden.
 * :py:meth:`~wheezy.html.widgets.emptybox` - html element input of type text,
-  value is rendered only if evaluated to boolean True..
+  value is rendered only if evaluated to boolean True.
 * :py:meth:`~wheezy.html.widgets.textbox` - html element input of type text,
   value is rendered only if it is not None or ''.
 * :py:meth:`~wheezy.html.widgets.password` - html element input of type